11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 After about an hour of shooting, I decided it would be fun to go down the hillside and get some shots from close range because many exciting details in the rocks could not be seen without getting up close.

-So with the camera still in hand, I went into what turned out to be a very steep descent!
+So, with the camera still in hand, I began what turned out to be a very steep descent!
 The result was worth it.

 Here are its features: